-The UK Financial Services and Markets Act 2000 consolidated and harmonized the regulation of financial services in the United Kingdom.
+The U.K. Financial Services and Markets Act 2000 consolidated and harmonized the regulation of financial services in the United Kingdom.
 As part of this process, the Financial Services Authority became the sole regulatory body responsible for regulating and supervising the financial services industry in the United Kingdom save in respect of certain lending activities.

 The Financial Services and Markets Act 2000 imposes an on-going system of regulation and control on building societies.
 The detailed rules and prudential standards set by the Financial Services Authority are contained in various parts of the FSA Handbook.
-Parts of the FSA Handbook which are of particular relevance to building societies include the General Prudential Sourcebook, the Prudential Sourcebook for Banks, Building Societies and Investment Firms, the Building Societies Sourcebook and the Building Societies Regulatory Guide.
+The Interim Prudential Sourcebook for building societies has been largely superseded by the General Prudential Sourcebook, the Prudential Sourcebook for Banks, Building Societies and Investment Firms, and the Building Societies Regulatory Guide.

-The following sections set forth some of the concepts for a building society, which is authorized under the Financial Services and Markets Act 2000.
+The following sections set forth some of the concepts for a building society under the Financial Services and Markets Act 2000.